FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 Create various 3D virtual coordinate systems in the 3D virtual area of the WebAPP robot, taking the display of the base coordinate system as an example, as shown in the figure below.
 Among them, the X axis is red, the Y axis is green, and the Z axis is blue.

-**Base coordinate system**：In the base coordinate system WebAPP, the system robot is displayed in the three-dimensional virtual area by default, and the fixed mark is at the bottom center of the robot base.
+**Base coordinate system**:In the base coordinate system WebAPP, the system robot is displayed in the three-dimensional virtual area by default, and the fixed mark is at the bottom center of the robot base.
 The 3D virtual base coordinate system can be displayed manually.

 .. image:: teaching_pendant_software/021.png
    :width: 6in